thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- I return to work after a short 3 day break.
 Have to prepare and defend a solution.
 Tired but the solution is approved.
 - 6
 	- Twitter and Obsidian linter are not working properly today :(
+- 7
+	- The new guys need to learn much more but they are resilient to challenges.
+I should probably give them more hard tasks

 #
 ---